 What will be required of me if I am selected to receive a scholarship?

-You must complete and submit a signed Scholarship Acceptance Form before funds can be processed.
-You must notify your school about the award and deliver the scholarship checks to the school in a timely manner.
-You will be asked to email a current photograph and write a thank you note to at least one donor.
-You are required to notify Scholarship Management Services of any change in address, school enrollment or other relevant information and to send a complete transcript when requested.
+You must complete and submit an electronic Scholarship Acceptance Form before funds can be processed.
+You must notify your school about the award and deliver the scholarship check to the school in a timely manner.
+You will be asked to upload a current photo and write a thank you note to at least one donor.
+You are required to notify Scholarship America of any change in address, school enrollment or other relevant information and to send a complete transcript when requested.

-Scholarship Management Services will issue a check on behalf of the National MS Society in one installment on August 1st.
-The check is mailed from Scholarship Management Services to each recipient's home address and is made payable to the college for the student's account.
+Scholarship America will issue a check on behalf of the National MS Society in one installment in early August.
+The check is mailed from Scholarship America to each recipient's home address and is made payable to the college for the student's account.

 Back to top